 February 28, 2011.
-After detailed examination by STC members, the following two
+After detailed examination by STC members, the following two further collaborations.
+They received our support for the year 2011.
+Please look for their report in the next AC21 Newsletter, Vol.13.

-2011 Collaborative Computational Studies of Cellulose 1.
-Nagoya University (Representative) Degradation in Ionic Liquids for Biofuel Production 2.
-Chulalongkorn University 3.
-Kasetsart University 2011 Design of Ligands for Extraction of AU $(CN)2^-$ and AuCl 4 - 1.
+2011 Collaborative Computational Studies of Cellulose Degradation in Ionic Liquids for Biofuel Production 1.
+2. Nagoya University (Representative) Chulalongkorn University Kasetsart University 2011 Design of Ligands for Extraction of AU (CN) 2 - and AuCl 4 - 1.
 Stellenbosch University (Representative) 2.
-Chemnitz University of Technology 3.
-The University of Sydney
+3. Chemnitz University of Technology The University of Sydney

 The aim of the SPF is to promote the development of research and educational exchanges between AC21 members.
-We expect these two projects will contribute to advancing AC21 activities and enhancing further collaborations.
-They received our support for the year 2011.
-Please look for their report in the next AC21 Newsletter, Vol.13.
+We expect these two projects will contribute to advancing AC21 activities and enhancing